MustafaLearnsToCode/MustafaLearnsToCode/README.md

 ## Hello World, I'm Mustafa 👋

 - 🔭 I’m currently working on a '100 days of code' by Angela Yu
-- 🌱 I’m currently learning Python - Webscraping through BeautifulSoup
+- 🌱 I’m currently learning Python - Selenium webdriver
 - 👯 I’m looking to collaborate on impactful, research projects revolving around math and data analysis
 - 🤔 I’m looking for help with diving deeper into creating projects that solve real-world problems
 - 💬 Ask me about...anything